rdegges/rdegges-blog/articles/2009/my-git.md

 The Github source viewer is nice as well.
 It lets you browse the entire history of the project, you can see a full snapshot of exactly what the source looked like at any given time.
-It also allows you to get a direct permalink to any particular source file from any revision in the project's history.
+It also allows you to get a direct permalink to any particular source file from any revision in the project’s history.
 This is extremely useful for source review and any sort of online publishing / collaboration tools.

-One of my favorite Github features is the ability to instantly ‘fork' a project.
+One of my favorite Github features is the ability to instantly ‘fork’ a project.
-Forking a project is extremely easy, simply click the ‘fork' button on the project you'd like to fork.
+Forking a project is extremely easy, simply click the ‘fork’ button on the project you’d like to fork.
 Github will instantly copy the projects source / history to your account, and automatically create your own Git repository for the project which you can change and modify all you like.
-This is very useful, as if you see a project you'd like to make a patch for, you can fork it, make the patch, and link the real project owner to your forked repository, where they can then merge in your changes!
-It's also useful for people who just want to make their own modifications to a project.
-Github's forking provides an elegant solution to a common problem.
+This is very useful, as if you see a project you’d like to make a patch for, you can fork it, make the patch, and link the real project owner to your forked repository, where they can then merge in your changes!
+It’s also useful for people who just want to make their own modifications to a project.
+Github’s forking provides an elegant solution to a common problem.

-Yet another nice feature of Github is it's social networking type feel.
-Every account can ‘watch projects', send private messages, add and remove friends, and get instant updates when your friends add / remove code to their projects.
+Yet another nice feature of Github is it’s social networking type feel.
+Every account can ‘watch projects’, send private messages, add and remove friends, and get instant updates when your friends add / remove code to their projects.
 Github is also releasing a resume searching tool on their site at some point in the near future, and they have already implemented resume pages for each user who wishes to add to them.
-This means that in addition to providing project hosting, they'll also be able to help companies find talented programmers based on their actual work!
+This means that in addition to providing project hosting, they’ll also be able to help companies find talented programmers based on their actual work!

 Github also has many other neat features including a wiki system, statistics